joozero/ecs-otel-dotnet/src/README.md

-# AWS Distro for OpenTelemetry .NET - Integration Testing App
+# ECS OpenTelemetry DotNet

-This application validates the continual integration with the AWS Distro for OpenTelemetry .NET and the AWS X-Ray back-end service.
-Validation is done using the [AWS Test Framework for OpenTelemetry](https://github.com/aws-observability/aws-otel-test-framework).
+This application is sample for the continual integration with the AWS Distro for OpenTelemetry .NET and the AWS X-Ray back-end service.

 ## Application interface